gauribapat/rasa_starterkit/rasa/data/nlu.md

 - im looking for a restaurant serving [italian](cuisine) food
 - restaurant please
 - i'd like to book a table for two with [spanish](cuisine) cuisine
-- i need a table for 4
-- book me a table for three at the [italian](cuisine) restaurant
-- can you please book a table for 5?
-- I would like to book a table for 2
-- looking for a table at the [mexican](cuisine) restaurant for five
-- find me a table for 7 people
-- Can I get a table for four at the place which server [greek](cuisine) food?

-## intent:affirm
-- yeah a cheap restaurant serving international food
-- correct
-- ye
-- uh yes
-- let's do it
-- yeah
-- uh yes
-- um yes
-- yes knocking
-- that's correct
-- yes yes
-- right
-- yea
-- yes
-- yes right
-- yes and i dont care
-- right on
-- i love that

-## intent:deny
-- no
-- no new selection
-- no thanks
-- no thank you
-- uh no
-- breath no
-- do you have something else
-- no this does not work for me

-## intent:inform
 - [afghan](cuisine) food
 - how bout [asian oriental](cuisine)
 - what about [indian](cuisine) food